The Southwest Ohio Green Party’s

 Logan Simmering (left) & K.A.
 Heard, Jr (right) collecting signatures to get on the ballot for Cincinnati City Council

 The Hamilton County Green Party is very interested in endorsing and promoting candidates who agree with our principles, are not seeking the endorsement of another party and are willing to put in the effort to run a reasonable campaign.
-So far in 2021 K.A.
-Heard, Jr. and Logan Simmering have been endorsed by the Hamilton County Green Party in their run for Cincinnati City Council.
+In 2021 K.A.
+Heard, Jr. and Logan Simmering were endorsed by the Hamilton County Green Party in their run for Cincinnati City Council.